 Kontact combines the functionality of a number of KDE applications into a convenient, single interface for personal information management.
-These applications include KMail for e-mail, KOrganizer for the calendar, KAddressbook for contacts, and KNotes for notes.
-It is also possible to sync data with external devices, such as a PalmPilot or other handheld device.
+These applications include KMail for e-mail, KOrganizer for the calendar, KAddressBook for contacts, KNode for newsgroups, and KNotes for notes.
+It is also possible to sync data with external devices, such as handheld device.
 Kontact integrates easily with the rest of the KDE desktop and connects to a variety of groupware servers.
-It includes extra features, such as spam and virus filtering and an RSS reader.
+It includes extra features, such as journal entries, Spam and virus filtering, and an RSS reader.